mpayson/esri-partner-tools/README.md

 This will install a [local package](https://stackoverflow.com/questions/19048732/python-setup-py-develop-vs-install).
 As it turns out, top-level utils are [annoying](https://stackoverflow.com/questions/34478398/import-local-function-from-a-module-housed-in-another-directory-with-relative-im) and I've been using these functions in other projects.

-Otherwise, the notebooks should give enough detail to get started.
+Otherwise, the notebooks and sub-`READMEs` should give enough detail to get started.
 If not, [holler](https://github.com/mpayson/esri-partner-tools/issues)!

 ## Issues and Contributing